hamboneZA/TwitterSearchReplyBot/README.md

 #### Auth Params

-Append the Twitter API credentials to auth.py:
+Append the Twitter API credentials to auth.py (there's some guidance in in the file):

 <code>nano auth.py</code>